AICoE/s2i-custom-notebook/README.md

   You can build the image locally using s2i, by executing the following command in the root of your repository. <br>
     `s2i build . quay.io/thoth-station/s2i-custom-notebook:latest MY-CUSTOM-IMAGE:latest`

+  You can also build the image directly using your repository url. <br>
+    `s2i build my.repo.url.git quay.io/thoth-station/s2i-custom-notebook:latest MY-CUSTOM-IMAGE:latest`

 You might need to update your deployment of JupyterHub for the newly built/imported image to be available for use.